Written by Randi Sonenshine

-Praise for The Lodge That Beaver Built
+Praise for The Den That Octopus Built

 "Once again, words and illustrations work together to introduce an intriguing and popular creature; each page ends with the titular phrase...
 Though there are many, many picture books about octopuses, this one will be a particular delight for reading aloud. "